honojs/website/concepts/web-standard.md

 It also works on Netlify and other platforms.
 The same code runs on all platforms.

-Cloudflare Workers, Deno, Shopifiy, and others launched [WinterCG](https://wintercg.org) to discuss the possibility of using the Web Standard APIs to enable "web-interoperability".
+Cloudflare Workers, Deno, Shopify, and others launched [WinterCG](https://wintercg.org) to discuss the possibility of using the Web Standard APIs to enable "web-interoperability".
 Hono will follow their steps and go for **the Standard of the Web Standard**.